Premium Dog Food — or Premium Words?

 Many contain agricultural waste declared unfit for human consumption.
 Or other controversial ingredients, such as:

-- Slaughterhouse waste (organs, heads, hooves, beaks, feet)
+- Slaughterhouse waste (heads, hooves, beaks, feet)

-- Road kill (deer, skunks, and raccoons)
+- Road kill and dead zoo animals

 - Distiller fermentation waste

-- Dead zoo animals
+- Euthanized animals

 “Products labeled as premium or gourmet are not required to contain any different or higher quality ingredients, nor are they held up to any higher nutritional standards than are any other complete and balanced products.”

-But What About Natural Dog Food?
+What About ‘Natural’ Dog Food?

 OK, so you think the word “natural” might be an exception?
 Right?